prabk123/todo-recording-app/README.md

 ### Play recording.

 Once a recording has been made it can be played using the play button.
 This fires an asynchronous async `playRecording()` method on the ToDos component which starts animating the UI.
-It plays back the users interactions in the correct order using multiple `setState()` calls, spaced out by an asynchronous `await wait(ms)` fuction that waits for a predetermined number of milliseconds before the reset of the code is run.
+It plays back the users interactions in the correct order using multiple `setState()` calls, spaced out by an asynchronous `await wait(ms)` function that waits for a predetermined number of milliseconds before the reset of the code is run.
 This function results in the UI being animated to show the activity of the user, marking each action with a corresponding colour and waiting for 1 second between each action.

 # Bonuses